nbragin4/hatch-nodejs-build/README.md

 ```

 Including simply the table header as shown here is valid minimal TOML to enable the hook.
 Additional
-configuration of the plugin is added here as well.
+[configuration](#build--build-configuration) of the plugin is added here as well.

 ## Usage

-The plugin allows you to build a JavaScript bundle with `npm run build` (by default, see configuration).
-Simply
+The plugin allows you to build a JavaScript bundle with `npm run build` (by default, see [configuration](#build--build-configuration)).
-include your Node assets in a folder called `/browser`, and it will be included in your Python package.
+Include your Node assets in a folder called `/browser`, and it will be included in your Python package.

 A minimal [React](https://react.dev/) app using [`esbuild`](https://esbuild.github.io/) would look as follows: